Continuing Education Activity

 - Acute anemia with or without GI bleed

 Secondary to this broad and potentially life-threatening subset of other disease processes, the evaluation for DS, will often include evaluation for these other processes as well.

 As above, the treatment options range from the simple use of NSAIDs, with close out-patient cardiology follow-up, to the need for emergent pericardiocentesis for those patients with hemodynamic compromise.
 The majority of patients with Dressler syndrome are those patients who are non-toxic, without hemodynamic compromise, and often able to be safely discharged once other potentially serious diagnoses have also safely been ruled out.

 The prognosis for patients with Dressler syndrome is typically quite good.
-Even those patients requiring pericardial drainage, usually have a favorable prognosis, but do have a increased risk for reaccumulation of fluid and subsequent need for repeat pericardiocentesis and adjustments to medication regimens.
+Even those patients requiring pericardial drainage, usually have a favorable prognosis, but do have an increased risk for reaccumulation of fluid and subsequent need for repeat pericardiocentesis and adjustments to medication regimens.
 If thereafter, constrictive pericarditis develops, the need for pericardial stripping may become evident.

-The most serious potential complication from DS, is by far pericardial tamponade leading to risk of complete cardio-vascular collapse.
+The most serious potential complication from DS is by far pericardial tamponade leading to a risk of complete cardiovascular collapse.
 There is often a pericardial effusion with DS, and this fluid build-up around the heart can lead to ineffective relaxation and filling of the atrioventricular system by causing direct pressure and therefore affecting both diastolic filling and systolic squeeze.
 Classic findings of tamponade include Beck's triad:

 - Low blood pressure

 - Muffled/distant heart tones